-This program is intended to be an accelerator type program and close gaps for MF projects that have secured at least one HCD funding source from a multifamily housing loan program NOFA prior to 2024 and yet face gaps limiting ability to initiate construction.
-Projects that meet this criterion will be prioritized based on number of affordable units, fund leveraging, distance from the flood, and readiness.
+This program is intended to be an accelerator type program and close gaps for MF projects that have secured at least one funding source from an HCD multifamily housing loan program prior to the closing date for the DR-ACCEL round one application and yet face gaps limiting ability to initiate construction.
+Projects that meet this criterion will be prioritized based on the number of affordable units, fund leveraging, distance from the flood, and readiness.
 The tiebreaker is based on affordability levels and targeting homeless or at-risk of homelessness.